fjasdfh/beatboxx-website/index.md

 ### Is everything private and offline?
 Yes.
 Beatboxx is 100% on-device by default — no cloud, no tracking, no account.
 You control optional backups to your own iCloud/Google Drive folder.

 ### Is Beatboxx free?
-How do donations work?
-Beatboxx is free.
-Donations are optional, and 80% goes directly back to the beatbox community (events, judges, venues).
+Yes.
+Beatboxx is free to download and use on Android and iOS.

 ### Will there be iOS/Android parity?
 What’s on the roadmap?
 Both platforms are supported.
 We prioritize parity; near-term roadmap includes usability refinements and routine-building improvements.
 Follow Instagram for updates.